Omnikorn/Harith-Albadry-portfolio/README.md

 # Harith-Albadry-portfolio
 Harith's Bootcamp portfolio

 This is my bootcamp portfolio website.
-Although aesthetically it does not look like the mock website provided functionally it is the same.
+Although aesthetically it does not look like the mock website provided functionally it is the same as i did not want to just copy someone elses work/style.

 the link in the nav bar connect to the corresponding section of the website.
 There is a hero banner with a “catchy” slogan.